Specification for a digital consent application

 Clarification/Tender questions

 In many cases it is appropriate to contact several suppliers to clarify full/partial/non-compliance with the specification prepared.
-Depending on the procurement approach this may be through the process of post-shortlising clarification questions (e.g. G Cloud 13 process) or via a tender process.
+Depending on the procurement approach this may be through the process of post-shortlisting clarification questions (e.g. UK Gov Digital Marketplace - AKA G Cloud framework - process) or via a tender process.

 The following are examples of questions that can be used to gather information regarding conformance with the above specification, and a suppliers approach given the organisations local context: